 Sarah & Matthew working on promotional leather products.

-Alana Leblanc joined us in 2004 after graduating with a Bachelor of Fine Arts degree from Nova Scotia College Of Art & Design, and continued working with us until 2018.
+Alana Leblanc joined us in 2004 after graduating with a Bachelor of Fine Arts degree from Nova Scotia College Of Art & Design and continued working with us until 2018.
 Alana's artistic skills, creative ideas and eye for design resulted in many more product lines being added to Leathersmith Designs.
+Over the many years, Alana was essential in expanding our website and initiating Leathersmith Designs into the social media world.
 With her eye for detail and colour, customers were assured to be completely satisfied with the new leather products that were created.

 Alana designing a custom guitar strap with hand tools.

 With sadness, my mother Verna passed away in 2014, and my father Gerald and father-in-law Brian passed away in 2020.
-Our family very much misses them, and truly appreciated their support and encouragement through our lives.
-Gerald really enjoyed his conversations with corporate customers, who he made a point to contact on a regular basis into his 90s.
+Our family very much misses them, and deeply appreciated their support and encouragement through our lives.
+Gerald really enjoyed his conversations with corporate customers, who he made a point to contact on a regular basis into his nineties.

 Gerald contacting corporate customers for production orders.